MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ### Renamed `powershell.exe` to `pwsh.exe`

-The binary name for PowerShell Core has been changed from `powershell(.exe)` to `pwsh(.exe)`.
-This change provides a deterministic way for users to run PowerShell Core on machines to support side-by-side Windows PowerShell and PowerShell Core installations. `pwsh` is also much shorter and easier to type.
+The binary name for PowerShell (core) has been changed from `powershell(.exe)` to `pwsh(.exe)`.
+This change provides a deterministic way for users to run PowerShell (core) on machines to support side-by-side Windows PowerShell and PowerShell (core) installations. `pwsh` is also much shorter and easier to type.

 Additional changes to `pwsh(.exe)` from `powershell.exe`: